sisinflab/warprec/warprec/recommenders/README.md

 ## 🧱 Layers

 WarpRec `Layers` module offers a series of building blocks that can be used inside your recommendation models.
-As of right now, the implemented layers inside the module are as follows:
+As of right now, the implemented layers inside the module are the following:

 - `MLP`